A Hodge Theoretic generalization of $\mathbb{Q}$-Homology Manifolds I: General Case: Hodge Rational Homology Manifold Level

 \subsection{Generic local cohomological defect}

-We provide in this section a generalization of \remarkref{rmk-PPProperties}(4)(c) in the embedded setting.
-The key idea is that one can improve the important codimension bound on the non-rational homology manifold locus in \cite{PP} by incorporating the ``generic'' local cohomological defect, which we introduce next.
+In this section, we provide a generalization of \remarkref{rmk-PPProperties}(4)(c) in the embedded setting.
+The key idea is that one can improve the important codimension bound on the non-rational homology manifold locus in \cite{PPLefschetz} by incorporating the ``generic'' local cohomological defect, which we introduce next.

 Let $Z\subseteq X$ be an embedding of the purely $d$-dimensional variety $Z$ into a smooth connected variety $X$.

 Recall that $K_Z^\bullet$ is the RHM defect object, which lies in the exact triangle